patarapolw/HanziLevelUp/README.md

 ## Features

-Tested on Mac:

 - Speak sentences and vocabularies when clicked on.
+(Tested on Mac OSX)
     - May need to be modified to [google_speech](https://pypi.org/project/google_speech/) (with [sox](http://sox.sourceforge.net)) if you want it to be spoken on non-mac.
+- Show Hanzi decomposition and super-decomposition (powered by [CJKhyperradicals](http://cjkhyperradicals.herokuapp.com/)).

 ## Installation and Get-it-running